ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 ### 4.4.
 Logout
 This one is tricky.
 It is important to have in mind that each user has a session on our client but also on each authorization server.

 If we invalidate only the session on our client, it is very likely that the next login attempt with the same browser will complete silently.
-For a complete logout, **both client and authorization sessions should be terminatedt**.
+For a complete logout, **both client and authorization sessions should be terminated**.

 OIDC specifies two logout protocols:
-- [RP-initiated logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html) where a client asks the authorization-server to terminate a user session
+- [RP-Initiated Logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html) where a client asks the authorization-server to terminate a user session
 - [back-channel logout](https://openid.net/specs/openid-connect-backchannel-1_0.html) where the authorization-server brodcasts a logout event to a list of registered clients so that each can terminate its own session for the user

 #### 4.4.1 RP-Initiated Logout